apache/iceberg/site/docs/spec.md

 ### Sorting

-Users could sort their data within partitions by columns to gain performance.
-The information on how the data is sorted could be declared per data or delete file, by a **sort order**.
+Users can sort their data within partitions by columns to gain performance.
+The information on how the data is sorted can be declared per data or delete file, by a **sort order**.

 A sort order is defined by an sort order id and a list of sort fields.
 The order of the sort fields within the list defines the order in which the sort is applied to the data.
 Each sort field consists of: